Alex Herron

 Alex Herron is a Norwegian director and photographer.
 He has directed over 100 music videos and has also been a jury in Alarmprisen.

 Herron was presented with the Spellemannprisen award for Margaret Berger's music video of "Lifetime Guarantee", and nominated for the same award, Spellemannprisen for best music video, 6 years in a row.
-In 2022, he directed a horror film called Dark Windows.
+In 2022, he directed two horror films called Leave and Dark Windows.